NicolasGuilloux/shadow-nix/README.md

 ## Options

- - `channel` : Choose a channel for the Shadow application. `prod` is the stable channel, `preprod` is the beta channel and `testint` is the alpha channel.
+ - `channel` : Choose a channel for the Shadow application. `prod` is the stable channel, `preprod` is the beta channel and `testing` is the alpha channel.
  - `enableDesktopLauncher` : `bool` / default `true` : Provides the desktop file for launching Shadow from current session (only works with Xorg sessions).
  - `enableDiagnostics` : `bool` / default `false` : The command used to execute the client will be output in a file in /tmp.
 The client will output its strace in /tmp.
 This is mainly used for diagnostics purposes (when an update breaks something).
  - `provideXSession` : `bool` / default `false` (requires system mode) : Provides a XSession desktop file for Shadow Launcher.
 Useful if you want to autostart it without any DE/WM.